 - Give employees support and time to adapt to the new reality.
 Adjust your expectations accordingly.

-- Reflect your new reality by revising your business plan, individual performance metrics, and learning strategy.
+- Reflect your new reality by revising your business plan, individual performance metrics, and learning and development strategy.

 - Provide support with a strong wellness program.